pulumi/docs/pulumi-hugo/themes/default/content/blog/introducing-azure-native-v2/index.md

 ## Simplified User Assigned Identity Inputs

 We have simplified the representation of user assigned identity inputs by recognizing them as string arrays.
 This change provides a more intuitive and clear approach when configuring user assigned identities for your Azure modules.
-You can now reference these as `#TODO example reference` without jumping through any hoops.
+You can now reference these as `UserAssignedIdentities: [exampleUserAssignedIdentity.id]` without jumping through any hoops.

 ## Migrating from 1.x to 2.x